 - A positive working alliance between the supervisor and supervisee is fostered because safety enhances learning.

-- Modeling is available: the supervisor actively demonstrates EFT interventions (e.g., demonstrates attachment language and non-verbal behaviours of EFT).
+- Modelling is available: the supervisor actively demonstrates EFT interventions (e.g., demonstrates attachment language and non-verbal behaviours of EFT).

-- Feedback to supervisee is clear, focused, supportive, and congruent with supervisee’s stage of learning.
+- Feedback to the supervisee is clear, focused, supportive, and congruent with the supervisee’s stage of learning.

 - Specific elements are pointed out for the supervisee to improve or work on.